anirbansarkar823/BreastCancerPrediction_HerokuDeployment/README.md

-Breast Cancer Prediction
+**Breast Cancer Prediction - End-to-End Deployment**
-by Satyajit Pattnaik

-* Find the tutorial here: https://www.youtube.com/watch?v=mS8N0eKOD3k&list=PLymcv5WXEpKg14VB_uDEYjruW-VTowEjk&index=2
+* Find the tutorial (heroku deployment) here: https://www.youtube.com/watch?v=mS8N0eKOD3k&list=PLymcv5WXEpKg14VB_uDEYjruW-VTowEjk&index=2

 About Heroku and steps for deployment of a machine learning end-to-end project on this cloud PaaS:
     - Heroku is the first cloud platform as a service (PaaS)